Sea Education Association (SEA) is committed to making Woods Hole a more diverse community for students and scientists alike.

 SEA is also committed to making SEA Semester a more diverse program.
 We have partnered with Diversity Abroad, the leading global education organization which targets non-traditional students for international education opportunities.
 DA’s mission is to ensure that students from diverse economic, educational, ethnic and social backgrounds are aware, have equal access to, and take advantage of the benefits and opportunities afforded through global education exchanges.

 Finally, we have made generous amounts of financial aid available to ensure that all qualified and motivated students can afford to participate in SEA Semester.
-We offer a number of Diversification Merit Awards for students whose participation in SEA Semester will diversify to the SEA community.
+We offer a number of Diversification Merit Awards for students whose participation in SEA Semester will diversify the SEA community.

 Woods Hole Scientific Institutions Web Sites